 top of page

-Ms. McMillen brings to every mediation her 35-year litigation background.
+Georgia brings to every mediation her 35-year legal background.
 She has represented clients in family law litigation including divorce, child custody, division of assets & debts, spousal support and termination of parental rights.
 She has represented clients in litigation including insurance disputes, business and commercial law, and employment law.
 She has represented hundreds of clients in appellate litigation before both federal and state appellate courts.
 The fundamental take-away from three-decades of litigation is that parties to a dispute should make every effort to seek an out-of-court settlement through mediation or some other form of dispute resolution that is confidential, controlled by the parties, less costly and less stressful.
 In contrast, a litigated outcome is adversarial, often destructive, a matter of the public record, extraordinarily costly, extraordinarily stressful, and the final result is controlled not by the parties but by strangers, that is either a judge or a jury.

-Ms. McMillen is committed to serving both the local community and the legal community.
+She is committed to serving both the local community and the legal community.
 In the legal community, she currently serves as a lawyer representative to the U.S. District Court for Hawai`i.
 Previously, she served as Appellate Lawyer Representative to the U.S. Court of Appeals for the Ninth Circuit's Judicial Conference.
 She has served on the board of directors for the Hawai’i State Bar Association and the Native Hawaiian Bar Association.
 She is a lifetime fellow of the American Bar Foundation and a founding fellow of the Hawai`i Bar Foundation.
 She is a member of the dispute resolution sections for both the American Bar Association and the Hawai’i State Bar Association.
 She is a mediator with Dispute Prevention & Resolution in Honolulu, and the Mediation Center of the Pacific's ACCESS ADR in Honolulu.
 She regularly provides pro bono mediation service to the Hawai’i Supreme Court’s Center for Alternative Dispute Resolution and to Volunteer Legal Services of Hawai`i.
-On Maui, she serves on the parish relations committee and as a trustee for Keawala’i Congregational Church.
+On Maui, she serves on the parish relations committee for Keawala’i Congregational Church.

 bottom of page